danistrebel/genai-factory/README.md

 ### Create and control projects outside genai-factory

 You can create and control projects outside genai-factory.
-Genai-factory will only deploy resources and applications inside these projects.
+Genai-factory will only deploy resources and applications within these projects.

 To do so, make sure your `terraform.tfvars` contains this configuration: